Metastability exchange optical pumping of $^3$He at low pressure and high magnetic field: High-field MEOP

 The Zeeman sublevels of the $2^3S_1$ and $2^3P$ states of $^3$He significantly differ between low and high magnetic fields, and thence the 1083-nm optical pumping transitions.
-This results in different optical-pumping and polarimetry approaches for low- and high-field MEOP.
-In a low field, the $C_8$ and $C_9$ transition lines are adopted to promote the metastable-state $^3$He to the $2^3P$ state (see Fig.~14 in Ref.~\cite{Gentile:2016uud}) and the nuclear polarization of $^3$He is measured by observing the circular polarization of the 668-nm light emitted by the discharge~\cite{Pavlovic:1970}.
-In a high magnetic field (B $\gtrsim$1.5 T), four pumping schemes can be used for the $2^3S_1$ -- $2^3P$ transitions (see Fig.~1 in Ref.~\cite{Nikiel:2007}), in this paper denoted as $f_2^\pm$ and $f_4^\pm$ where the subscript indicates the number of unresolved transition lines of the pumping scheme and + (-) represents the $\sigma^+$ right-handed ($\sigma^-$ left-handed) circular polarization of the 1083-nm pump light.
+This results in different optical pumping and polarimetry approaches for low- and high-field MEOP.
+In a low field, the $C_8$ and $C_9$ transition lines are adopted to promote the metastable-state $^3$He to the $2^3P$ state (see Fig.~14 in Ref.~\cite{Gentile:2016uud}) and the nuclear polarization of $^3$He can be measured by observing the circular polarization of the 668-nm light emitted by the discharge~\cite{Pavlovic:1970}.
+In a high magnetic field (B $\gtrsim$1.5\,T), four pumping schemes can be used for the $2^3S_1$--$2^3P$ transitions (see Fig.~1 in Ref.~\cite{Nikiel:2007}), in this paper denoted as $f_2^\pm$ and $f_4^\pm$ where the subscript indicates the number of unresolved transition lines of the pumping scheme and + (-) represents the $\sigma^+$ right-handed ($\sigma^-$ left-handed) circular polarization of the 1083-nm pump light.
 For each pumping scheme, a separate pair of well resolved transition lines (probe doublet) of which the $2^3S_1$ sublevels are not addressed by the pumping lines can be used for optical polarimetry.
-In such polarimetry approach, a probe laser is directed to the $^3$He with periodical sweeping frequency over the probe doublet.
-The nuclear polarization of $^3$He $M$ is inferred by measuring the absorption coefficients $a_1$ and $a_2$ ($a_1^0$ and $a_2^0$) for the probe doublet as the $^3$He is polarized (unpolarized, $M=0$) and
+In such a polarimetry approach, a probe laser is directed through the $^3$He with periodically sweeping wavelength over the probe doublet.
+The nuclear polarization of $^3$He $M$ is inferred by measuring the absorption signal amplitudes $a_1$ and $a_2$ ($a_1^0$ and $a_2^0$) for the probe doublet as the $^3$He is polarized (unpolarized, $M=0$), where

 the derivation of which can be found in Section 2 of ~\cite{Suchanek:2007}.
-Fig.~\ref{fig:peaks} shows the measured absorption spectra for the $\sigma^+$ and $\sigma^-$ 1083-nm light at magnetic fields from 2 to 4 T. The pump and probe peaks are subjected to Doppler broadening at room temperature and 1-torr pressure.
+Figure~\ref{fig:peaks} shows the measured absorption spectra for the $\sigma^+$ and $\sigma^-$ 1083-nm light at magnetic fields from 2 to 4\,T. The pump and probe peaks are subjected to Doppler broadening at room temperature and 1-torr pressure.
 Note that the degree of circular polarization of the 1083-nm light is not highly critical for the high-field MEOP as the $\sigma^+$ and $\sigma^-$ lines are well resolved due to the enhanced Zeeman splitting in high fields.